 Finally, Stephen predicts a need for the smarter use of service and support personnel – where rather than asking “What can we use AI for?” we ask, “What are we best using our people for?” and use the technology for the rest.
 Otherwise, by taking a technology-led approach to people augmentation, we could see technology replacing currently-human tasks that are better undertaken by people.
 Hence, leaders need to understand the types of work where people are still better than the technology (however smart it is).

-If you would like to learn more about the top four service management trends (plus another four in less detail), then please download the full report here.
+If you would like to learn more about the top four ITSM strategy trends (plus another four in less detail), then please download the full report here.